airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 modify the document according to the keypress it was told about.

-The data items a function is given to process are called its *parametersparameters*.
+The data items a function is given to process are called its *parameters*.
 In the word processing example, the key which was pressed and the document would be considered parameters to the `handle_typed_characters` function.
 The parameter list and the processing expectations of a function (what it is expected to do with